-- To avoid the need for snacks between meals
+- Avoiding the need for snacks between meals.

-When rapid-acting analogues are used as the mealtime bolus, the National Institute for Clinical Excellence (NICE) suggests that the basal insulin should be a long-acting analogue (rather than NPH insulin).
+When rapid-acting analogues are used as the mealtime bolus, NICE suggests that the basal insulin should be a long-acting analogue (rather than NPH insulin).

 Long-acting human insulin analogues

-- Whose lifestyle is significantly restricted by recurrent symptomatic hypoglycaemia
+- Have a lifestyle significantly restricted by recurrent symptomatic hypoglycaemia.

 Which regimen for which patient?